speleolinux/uisic/README.md

 The Markdown data is transformed to the web page [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) whenever the raw data and the file `VERSION` in this repository is updated.

+This status image shows if the build of the Markdown data to the web page job has passed OK.
 [![Publish Glossary](https://github.com/speleolinux/uisic/actions/workflows/ci.yml/badge.svg)](https://github.com/speleolinux/uisic/actions/)
-&nbsp; &nbsp;
-This status image shows if the transformation of the Markdown data to the web page job has suceeded OK.

 <!--
 ![Github Pages](https://github.com/speleolinux/uisic/actions/workflows/ci.yml/badge.svg?branch=gh-pages)